DIGOARTHUR/rfid-reader-input/README.md

  <!------------------------------------DESCRIPTION-->
  <!-------------------------------------------------->
 # <img  alt="skills"  width="40" height="40" src="https://user-images.githubusercontent.com/59892368/148622497-164365e8-f6b0-4f40-bc75-a0ed4da6059b.png">  About Library <!---write here : talk a little about project: what's does, example.  -->
 > This library has a React component, <RFIDReaderInput/>, to facilitate data entry while reading from your RFID device.
+Use in your Dashboard systems to control presence, record processes linked to people, etc.

 |                             RFIDReaderInput                             |